ansys/pystk/doc/source/api/ansys/stk/core/graphics/ICamera.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.graphics.ICamera.position`
+              - Gets or sets the position of the camera.
+The array contains the components of the position arranged in the order x, y, z.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.reference_point`
+              - Gets or sets the reference point of the camera.
+The array contains the components of the reference point arranged in the order x, y, z.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.direction`
+              - Gets or sets the direction of the camera in axes.
+The array contains the components of the direction arranged in the order x, y, z.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.up_vector`
+              - Gets or sets the up direction of the camera in axes.
+The array contains the components of the direction arranged in the order x, y, z.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.distance`
+              - Gets or sets the distance the camera position is from the reference point.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.axes`
+              - Gets or sets camera's axes of rotation.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.constrained_up_axis`
+              - Gets or sets the axis to constrain the up vector to.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.allow_rotation_over_constrained_up_axis`
+              - Gets or sets whether the camera can rotate over the constrained up axis.
+For example, if true the camera would be able to flip over the North Pole and view the globe upside down.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.lock_view_direction`
+              - Gets or sets whether the camera's direction is locked.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.field_of_view`
+              - Gets or sets field of view.
+The field of view is applied to the larger of the window dimensions.
+For example, if the window width was 640 and the height was 480, the field of view applies to the horizontal...
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.horizontal_field_of_view`
+              - Gets the horizontal field of view.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.vertical_field_of_view`
+              - Gets the vertical field of view.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.near_plane`
+              - Gets or sets the distance from the camera to the near plane.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.far_plane`
+              - Gets or sets the distance from the camera to the far plane.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.far_near_plane_ratio`
+              - Gets or sets the value that is used to compute subdivisions of the viewing frustum.
+A large value will be faster but lose z-value precision.
+A small value will have better precision but perform slower...
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.distance_per_radius`
+              - Returns the distance that the Camera's Position should be from the ReferencePoint in order to ensure that a sphere with a 1 meter radius centered at the ReferencePoint fits entirely in the view frustum.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.snapshot`
+              - Gets the camera snapshot settings.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.video_recording`
+              - Gets the camera video recorder.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.pixel_size_per_distance`
+              - Gets the approximate number of meters covered by a pixel that is 1 meter away from the camera.
+This is commonly multiplied by the distance from the camera to an object to compute the approximate number of meters covered by a pixel of the object.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.position_reference_frame`
+              - Gets the reference frame that the position is returned in.
+This reference frame is composed of the camera's from point and the axes.
             * - :py:attr:`~ansys.stk.core.graphics.ICamera.reference_point_reference_frame`
+              - Gets the reference frame that the reference point is returned in.
+This reference frame is composed of the camera's to point and the axes.

 Import detail